These remarkable benefits of network marketing vs. traditional business will probably surprise you.

 But I’m sharing information with you right now.
-The world has shrunk and people are grabbing onto the marketing side of network marketing.
+The world has gotten smaller and people are grabbing on to the marketing side of network marketing.

 As the pioneers figure out how to combine technology with the network marketing business model, explosive growth that was not possible before is becoming possible.